-Unintentional injury was the sixth leading cause of death among seniors in Spokane County in 2013.
-Of those, 78.8% were from fall-related injuries.
-The death rate from falls increased significantly from 2009 to 2012, then decreased in 2013.
-The number of deaths increased from
+Unintentional injury was the sixth leading cause of death among seniors in Spokane County in 2015.
+Of those,74.3% were from fall-related injuries.
+Deaths from a fall slightly increased in 2015.
+The number in 2015 was the highest recorded.

-94 in 2009 to 136 in 2012.
-There were 108 fall-related deaths among seniors in 2013 and a total of 577 in the five-year period.
 Spokane County had a significantly higher death rate from fall-related injuries than Washington state.

-More deaths from a fall occurred among women who accounted for 59.1% of fall-related deaths among people 65 years of age or older.
+More deaths from a fall occurred among women and accounted for 54.9% of fall-related deaths among people 65 years of age or older.
 However, there were more women in the 65 or older population.
 Adjusting for the difference in population, male and female seniors had a similar fall-related death rate.